Rudy Maxa’s Top Airport Travel Tips

 “I drove to the airport to meet a friend for lunch.
 There was no place to park.
 Now imagine if I was headed to a flight,” Maxa says.
 “Always take public transportation.
 You’ll save all the time and trouble looking for a parking place.”

-- Instead of paying for food you hate [airplane food!], pack food you love.
+Instead of paying for food you hate (i.e. airplane food!), pack food you love.

 “If it’s a long flight, I’m really big on putting together a special meal for yourself,” Maxa says.
 “Pack a grapefruit, gourmet sandwich, a few of those wrapped chocolates.
 For probably about $8 you could put together a great meal instead of getting a $5 airplane snack box.
 And you’ll make everyone sitting next to you really envious!”

 “Basically what I’m saying is get all the steps done that cost you time ahead of time.
 Eliminate all the steps that’ll slow you down.
-All that stuff can be avoid,” says Maxa.
+All that stuff can be avoided,” says Maxa.

-Want more top tips from Rudy?
-Read our Summer Low-Cost Travel Tips, which features tips from Rudy and other top frequent fliers.
+Want more travel tips?
+Read our 4 Low-Cost Travel Tips, which features tips from Rudy and other top frequent fliers.
 Other helpful posts include 10 Flying Tips and An Insider’s Guide to Airport Security.